 Hiking & Biking

-The wandering, hiking and biking possibilities are, as always in the Austrian Alps, plenty and varied.
+The wandering, hiking and biking possibilities are, as always in the Austrian Alps, plentyful and varied.
 You can make easy hikes in the valley’s or more challenging hikes to a range of different mountain peaks.
 Nevertheless, staying lakeside, you should definitely use opportunity to hike around the lake.
 There are trails around the entire lake, but especially on the west side where there aren’t any roads, you can enjoy nature in a bit more tranquillity.
 The trail between Pertisau and Achenkirch sometimes passes the water’s edge, and other times takes you through the forests or on cliffs high above the lake.
 About half way you reach Gaisalm, where you can get some food or drink at the restaurant, or just hang out in the park by the lake.
 The boats also call at Gaisalm, both on the north and south bound runs.

 Land, water and air

-Even if you’re only spending one day at Achensee, you can easily combine train, cruise and hiking.
+Even if you’re only spending one day at Achensee, you can easily combine a train trip, a cruise and some hiking.
 Nonetheless, we recommend you spend at least 2-3 days to enjoy the different activities in a more leisurely manner.
 In Pertisau, Achenkirch and Maurach there are cable cars for trips to the mountains, where there are numerous hiking routes, short, medium or long.
-For water sports enthusiasts Achensee offers excellent sailing, windsurfing and kiting.
+For water sports enthusiasts the Achensee offers excellent sailing, windsurfing and kiting.
 For those who prefer to enjoy a day on the water in a slower pace, you can rent sail- or electric boats.
 Stand up paddle boards are also available if you want to get around by your own force.
 If you prefer to see the lake by air, there are possibilities for paragliding as well.